Roland00111/Trumpocalypse/README.md

 # To play Trumpocalypse

-Requirements to play Trumpocalypse: The game ought to be playable on Linux and Windows and possibly Mac.

 1. Download the project.
 2. Open the "dist" folder.
 3. Open the executable file ```Trumpocalypse```.

+Note: This ought to run without any other installed software.

-# To build and Trumpocalypse
+# To play Trumpocalypse using python

-Requirements to build: You have to have downloaded python 2.7 and pygame 1.9.1
+Requirements: python 2.7 and pygame 1.9.1

 ```
 $ git clone https://github.com/Roland00111/Trumpocalypse
 $ cd ./Trumpocalypse/UI
 $ python Trumpocalypse.py
 ```

+## Gameplay notes

 Press F11 to play in full-screen mode.

 # Presentation feedback: